nexuter/nexuter/README.md

 ### Hi there 👋
-This is my blockchain project archive.
+This is my project archive.
 I'm interested in finance and technology.